-A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Chief Executive by the Joint Committee. arc21's Financial Regulations are incorporated within this.
-In view of the Covid-19 emergency, the Joint Committee, in March 2020, approved arrangements for the Acting Chief Executive to have delegated authority for decision making during the crisis.
+A Scheme of Delegation is also in place, approved by the Joint Committee which applies to the functions delegated to the Acting Chief Executive by the Joint Committee. arc21's Financial Regulations are incorporated within this.

+In view of the Covid-19 emergency, the Joint Committee, in March 2020, approved arrangements for the Acting Chief Executive to have delegated authority for decision making during times when physical meetings could not be held.